alinex/bash-lib/doc/function/confirm.md

 ## Ask a yes/no question.

 The default can be yes or no and if a default is set `<return>` will use it.
+Additional to a default a timeout can be set meaning to use default if timeout is reached.
+If an invalid character is typed, the timeout will restart.

 ### Usage